struan/everypolitician-data/README.md

 1. Make a new subdirectory in `data` named for the Country

-    If this is for a legislature that does not map cleanly to an ISO 3166-1 country code (e.g. Wales, Kosovo), or you name the directly differently from what the Ruby [iso_country_codes gem understands](https://github.com/alexrabarts/iso_country_codes/blob/master/lib/iso_country_codes/iso_3166_1.rb) (e.g. Congo-Brazzaville), you will also need to supply a `meta.json` (see those examples for details)
+    If this is for a legislature that does not map cleanly to an ISO 3166-1 country code (e.g. Wales, Kosovo), or you name the directory differently from what the Ruby [iso_country_codes gem understands](https://github.com/alexrabarts/iso_country_codes/blob/master/lib/iso_country_codes/iso_3166_1.rb) (e.g. Congo-Brazzaville), you will also need to supply a `meta.json` (see those examples for details)

 2. Make a separate subdirectory within the Country for each distinct legislature or chamber